 Although this workaround can help you, you’ll have to change the resolution to the original value once you’re done playing.

 7. Check Override the scaling mode in Nvidia Control Panel

 - Navigate to Adjust desktop size and position.

-	- Check Override the scaling mode set by games and programs.
+- Check Override the scaling mode set by

 - Optional: Check Full-screen scaling mode from the list of options.